adelphi-ed-tech/au-courses/content/design-lab.md

 during the course.
 You can also check out the [NYC Arts Calendar](https://www.nyc-arts.org/) for further ideas and events.

 ### Maker Lesson
 You will read the New York State and professional standards for your content area (Math, Biology, Physics, Comp Sci, etc.) as well as the Art Standards.
 You will create your own lesson plan that addresses one of the standards from your content area and one of the art standards.
-Your lesson must incorporate key ideas of maker education and steam learning.
+Your lesson must incorporate key ideas of maker education and STEAM learning.
 The instructors will provide links to sample lesson plans as well as example templates for creating a lesson plan.